acetic acid

 Importance

-Off-flavour in pale lager beers.
-A desirable character in some ales in which it is imparted by speciality malts.
-Signature flavour character of Rauchbier (smoked beer).
+Guaiacol is an off-flavour in pale lager beers.
+It is a desirable character in some ales, in which it is imparted by speciality malts.
+Guaiacol is the signature flavour character of Rauchbier (smoked beer).

 CAS registry number